2019 Bolivian protests: Media incidents and coverage

 A correspondent for the Cochabamba newspaper Los Tiempos, Wilson Aguilar, said he was assaulted on 21 October by MAS supporters during the Supreme Electoral Tribunal conference in La Paz.

 The newspaper El Deber reported that on the night of 21 October, Vice Minister of Communication Leyla Medinacelli called the newspaper to "ask for a headline" on the front page of the next day's edition, specifying that it should encourage protesters to "demobilize".
 The newspaper clarified that it does not allow people who are not their own journalists to "impose a headline".

 On 10 November the newspaper Página Siete announced it would not publish its morning edition of 11 November due to security reasons.
 The website and social media later resumed its updating.
 Two days later on 12 November, the newspaper El Diario announced it would not publish its print edition of that day due to security reasons, while the online edition would still be updated.

 Following Morales' resignation, a large anti-Morales Twitter bot network was uncovered by the microblogging site in mid November.
 The network had published automated tweets which declared opposition to Morales, further adding that the events were "not a coup".
 Compared to the extremely low proportion of the population that speaks English, the abundance of English tweets from this network suggests that it was intended to sway opinions beyond Bolivia.
 The company behind the site had removed many of the tweets by 19 November, but media reports suggested that around 4200 were still up by that point.
-The Caracas-based TeleSur network alleged that nearly 70,000 fake accounts had been used by the network, many of which were created days before.
+The Venezuelan government pro propaganda network Telesur alleged that nearly 70,000 fake accounts had been used by the network, many of which were created days before.
 A Social Networks head working for the Spanish party Podemos further alleged that fake accounts were used to artificially boost the online following of anti-Morales political figures, including Añez.

 Later responses

-On 21 January 2020, the interim government Department of Justice produced a 65-page document on cases where they believe human rights have been violated.
+On 21 January 2020, the interim government's Department of Justice produced a 65-page document on cases where they believed human rights had been violated.
 This was created with the intention of presenting these cases to be investigated by the Inter-American Commission on Human Rights (IACHR) and to different embassies and international organizations.
 The report is in two parts, with the second relating to events of violence, sedition and terrorism that allegedly occurred since the 20 October elections.

+After the MAS returned to power in the 2020 Bolivian general election, Arce was imprisoned and tried over the killing of demonstrators during the protests and sedition.
+In 2025, her trial for the killings was annulled by a judge who ruled that she is entitled to a special judicial process for former heads of state handled by the Plurinational Legislative Assembly rather than the regular courts.